ga-dnguyen/zoom_assistant_manager/README.md

 1. **Authentication:**

-   - Enter your Zoom App's Client ID and Client Secret
+   - Ensure your Zoom App's Client ID and Client Secret are set in `config.py`
    - Click "Authenticate" button
    - A browser window will open for device flow authentication
    - Follow the instructions to complete authentication